 - Every student will demonstrate academic achievement and be prepared for success after high school;

 - Every student will be supported by highly prepared and effective teachers and school leaders; and

 - Every school will offer a safe and healthy learning environment for all students.

-Administrators can promote partnerships with families by:
+Families can promote partnerships with districts and schools by: